Sydel Silverman: Administration

-Silverman is President Emerita of the Wenner-Gren Foundation for Anthropological Research and Professor Emerita of Anthropology at the City University of New York.
+Silverman was President Emerita of the Wenner-Gren Foundation for Anthropological Research and Professor Emerita of Anthropology at the City University of New York.

 Personal life

-In December 1953, Silverman married the painter Mel Silverman.
-They were married until his death in 1966.
-In 1972, she married anthropologist, Eric Wolf.
-They were married until his death in 1999.
+In December 1953, Silverman married the painter Mel Silverman, who died in 1966.
+In 1972 she married anthropologist Eric Wolf, who died in 1999.

-In addition to two stepchildren from Wolf's first marriage, the couple have two children, Eve Silverman and film producer, Julie Yorn.
+In addition to two stepchildren from Wolf's first marriage, the couple had two children, Eve Silverman and film producer, Julie Yorn.

-Silverman died on March 25, 2019 in New York City.
+Silverman died on March 25, 2019, in New York City.